Actindo-AG/Documentation/DataHub/Integration/02_ManageAttributeSets.md

   The editing toolbar is displayed above the list.

 3. Click the ![Delete](../../Assets/Icons/Trash03.png "[Delete]") (Delete) button in the editing toolbar.
-  The selected attributes are removed from the attribute set.
+  The selected attributes have been removed from the attribute set.
 The list of attributes is updated.

   > [Info] If the selected attributes cannot be removed from the attribute set, an error message is displayed in the upper right corner.

 4. Click the [SAVE] button.
-  The changes are saved.
+  The changes have been saved.
 The *Edit attribute set* view is closed.

 ### Change the required attributes in the set